rwalpole/marklogic-validator/README.md

 ![](img/validator.jpg)

 Files that pass validation are shown with a green background and files that fail are shown with a yellow background.
-Errors are shown with a red background and warnings with a yellow backgroun.
+Errors are shown with a red background and warnings with a yellow background.
 Clicking on the error or warning will show the XML of the section of file that is failing validation.

 **Special Notes**